 Sponsors of drugs granted Fast Track or breakthrough therapy designation also may seek approval under the FDA's accelerated approval regulations.
 Under this authority, the FDA may grant marketing approval for a new drug product on the basis of adequate and well-controlled clinical trials establishing that the drug product has an effect on a surrogate endpoint that is reasonably likely, based on epidemiologic, therapeutic, pathophysiologic, or other evidence, to predict clinical benefit or on the basis of an effect on a clinical endpoint other than survival or irreversible morbidity.
 To obtain accelerated approval a sponsor must be able to demonstrate the drug candidate treats a serious condition, provides a meaningful advantage over other available therapies, and demonstrates an effect on a surrogate endpoint that is reasonably likely to predict clinical benefit.
 Many companies have filed for accelerated approval and have subsequently failed to obtain such approval for a variety of reasons.
-To the extent a product does obtain an accelerated approval, such approval will be subject to the requirement that the applicant study the drug further in a post-marketing confirmatory clinical trial to verify and describe its clinical benefit where there is uncertainty as to the relation of the surrogate endpoint to clinical benefit or uncertainty as to the relation of the surrogate endpoint to clinical benefit or uncertainty as to the relation of the surrogate endpoint to clinical benefit or uncertainty as to the relation of the surrogate endpoint to clinical benefit or uncertainty as to the relation of the surrogate endpoint to clinical benefit or linical trials fail to verify clinical benefit to ultimate outcome.
+To the extent a product does obtain an accelerated approval, such approval will be subject to the requirement that the applicant study the drug further in a post-marketing confirmatory clinical trial to verify and describe its clinical benefit where there is uncertainty as to the relation of the surrogate endpoint to clinical benefit or uncertainty as to the relation of the observed clinical benefit to ultimate outcome.
 Accelerated approval is sometimes referred to as conditional approval because if the results of these confirmatory clinical trials fail to verify clinical benefit, the FDA has the right to remove the drug from the market and has done so in the recent past.
-Post-marketing confirmation studies are usually underway
+Post-marketing confirmation studies are usually underway at the time an applicant files the NDA.
+When required to be conducted, such post-marketing confirmation studies must also be adequate and well-controlled.
+The applicant must carry out any such post-marketing confirmation studies with due diligence.
+Completing the required post-approval clinical studie